tytydraco/yessleep/out/I_think_my_engagement_ring_was_killing_people.md

 My neighbor waved as I collected the mail.
 The sapphire caught the sunlight, flashing blue for just a second.
 Five minutes later, her brakes failed as she backed out of her driveway.
 Her car plowed into an oncoming delivery truck.
 I watched paramedics pull her mangled body from the wreckage.

 I tried to convince myself it was a horrible coincidence.
 One a billion or something.
-But then my boss dropped dead during a meeting, moments after complimenting my ring just hours later.
+But then my boss dropped dead during a meeting just hours later, moments after complimenting my ring.
 An aneurysm, they said.
 I saw how his eyes fixed on the sapphire right before blood trickled from his ears.

+Deep down, I knew I had been cursed by the ring I loved so much.

+I had become a walking omen of death.

-Walking home that evening, still in shock, I witnessed a man climb onto the ledge of my apartment building and jump without hesitation.
+On my way home that night, still in shock, I witnessed a man climb onto the ledge of my apartment building and jump without hesitation.
 The thud his body made when it hit the pavement will haunt me forever.
 His dead eyes found mine in the crowd.
 I clutched my hand to my chest, and the sapphire felt warm against my skin.
 Too warm.

-That night, I tried to remove the ring.
-My finger had swollen.
-The band wouldn't budge.
+Around midnight, I tried to remove the ring.
+But my finger had swollen.
+The band wouldn't budge at all.
 No amount of soap, ice, or oil could loosen it.

 As the days continued, so did the deaths.